Job Announcement: Staff Attorney/Clinical Supervisor: Housing PracticeThursday, November 15, 2018

 - Unlawful detainer or other relevant litigation experience preferred

-Interested applicants should submit application materials by email to firstname.lastname@example.org (include “Housing Attorney” in the subject line); Application materials should include a cover letter, resume, short writing sample, and names/contact information for two professional references.
-The application deadline is Sunday, July 2, 2017 but please be aware applications will be reviewed and interviews scheduled on a rolling basis.
+Interested applicants should submit application materials by email to email@example.com (include “Housing Attorney” in the subject line).
+Please note we will review applications on a rolling basis and will begin scheduling interviews as early as November 27, 2018.
+The positions will remain open until filled.
+Application materials should include a cover letter, resume, short writing sample, and names/contact information for two professional references.